 Rooftop bars are notoriously expensive, but Char is an exception.
 You’ll fork out less than 200 Baht for a beer.
 The beers here are good, but the food might be even better.
 Go for the homemade pork crackling with Chiang Mai dip.

-The hotel itself is one of the newest in Bangkok.
-Rooms are splashed with colour, and take their design inspiration from the surrounding neighbourhood.
-The 24th floor infinity pool is another hotel highlight.
+The hotel itself boasts rooms that are splashed with colour, and take their design inspiration from the surrounding neighbourhood.
+The 24th-floor infinity pool is another hotel highlight.

 Hotel rooms of the Pathumwan Princess are light and airy, incorporating natural timbers and feature walls decorated with Thai motifs.
 For the ultimate in luxury, opt for the Pathumwan Horizon Terrace Suite.
 The 70-square-metre suite is encompassed by an even bigger, 80-square-metre garden on the 29th floor of the hotel.

 A Bangkok rooftop bar with complimentary drinks at Sunday brunch